Do Condoms Prevent Herpes? Not Really, But This Does

 If trying to get pregnant, you may manage the risk without condoms with the use of prescription antivirals and avoiding outbreaks.

 So can you get herpes with a condom?
 Do condoms prevent herpes?
 As you can see, they can reduce the risk, but not significantly enough to be relied upon entirely.
 Know your STD status and that of your partners, and be aware of your body and outbreaks if you do have HSV.
-Practice the safest sex possible. ( sex with herpes )
+Practice the safest sex possible. ( sex with hsv 2 )